 Class A Removal License:

-This license allows for the removal of any amount of asbestos, including:
+This license allows for the removal of any amount or type of asbestos, including:

-Friable asbestos or ACM: This material can be easily crumbled or reduced to powder and become airborne, such as old ceiling textures or insulation.
+Friable asbestos (A-Class): This material can be easily crumbled or reduced to powder and become airborne, such as old ceiling textures or insulation.

-Non-friable asbestos or ACM: This includes solid materials like cement board, fencing, or roofing.
+Non-friable asbestos (B-Class): This includes solid materials like cement board, fencing, or roofing.

 Asbestos Contaminated Dust (ACD).